Education Docent Volunteer Program

 A full training schedule and format details will be provided during the interview process.
 Training will include lectures, workshops, activities, and assignments to introduce cultural and scientific content as well as Museum front-of-house and visitor interaction protocol.

-After completion of formal training program, minimum commitment for newly-trained docent volunteers will be at least four hours per week, with the hope of maintaining this minimum time commitment for the first six months following.
-Accommodations may be made based on individual circumstances.
+After completion of formal training class, newly-trained docent volunteers will be asked to commit a minimum of four (4) hours per week for the first six (6) months of active service.
+Accommodations may be made based on individual circumstances and at the discretion of the Docent Program Coordinator.

 Be a Part of Our Story